Why do you need an agent?

 We are looking for a wide variety of art, including traditional, realism, country, contemporary and some other styles in a variety of mediums.
-Please note that we are looking for two-dimensional wall art, not three-dimensional sculpture.
+Please note that we are looking for two-dimensional wall art (not three-dimensional sculpture).
 Color and trend are very important.
-Pencil, charcoal and pen and ink are rarely used for art reproduction.
-We like to see various styles and subject matter.
+Pencil, charcoal and pen and ink are rarely used for art reproduction, but like to see various styles and subject matter.

 What medium reproduces the best?

-Mediums with dense color produce the best reproduction such as oils and acrylics; however, we have also been successful with watercolor, pastels and colored pencils/markers.
+Mediums with dense color produce the best reproduction such as oils and acrylics; however, we have also been successful with watercolor, pastels and colored pencils/markers and digital art.

-What is your system for caring for my original artwork?
+What is ALI’s system for caring for original artwork?